A path integral approach to sparse non-Hermitian random matrices: Higher-order sparse corrections

 \subsection{Second-order diagrams}

-As we go to higher order in $1/p$, one has to be careful to take into account all the possible non-vanishing ribbon diagrams that contribute to the response functions.
+As we go to higher order in $1/p$, one has to be careful to take into account all the possible non-vanishing ribbon diagrams that contribute to the response functions, the variety of which increases at higher order.
 We now return to the general expansion of the response functions in Eq.~(\ref{interactionactionexpansion2}) and truncate the series at $O(1/p^2)$.

 Let us take two examples of terms that are of order $1/p^2$.
 First, in Fig. \ref{fig:ribbonsecondorder1}, we present a term that comes about due to the second-order contribution to the action $S_3$.
 This term gives rise to ribbon diagrams that are very much analogous to those explored in Section \ref{section:firstorderdiagrams}, albeit with more concatenated arcs.
 However, the second-order terms that arise due to combinations of the first-order ribbon diagrams are more complicated.
 These are shown in Fig. \ref{fig:ribbonsecondorder2}.